example42/sai-suite/README.md

 **Use SAIGEN when you need to:**
 - Create new saidata files
-- Validate and test metadata
+- Validate and test saidata
 - Contribute to the saidata repository
-- Build software catalogs

 ## 🚀 Quick Start